Jackcomputers-app/flyhightide/replit.md

 ## Overview

-This is a prototype of a redesigned tour booking website for High Tide Aviation, an aviation company offering scenic helicopter and airplane tours.
+This is a prototype of a redesigned tour booking website for High Tide Aviation, an aviation company offering scenic helicopter and airplane tours across three locations: Southport NC, St Simons Island GA, and Wilmington NC.
 The project addresses key usability complaints by implementing a clean, intuitive booking flow with clear step-by-step progression and prominent constraint visibility.

 ## System Architecture